ale64bit/cicada3301/README.md

 Additionally, you can pass the following flags:
 * `-prefix_len`: specify the length of the prefix to try to decode from each unsolved section.
 Longer prefixes result in slower searches.
-* `-selected_sessions`: a comma-separated list of the unsolved sections to try to decode.
+* `-selected_sections`: a comma-separated list of the unsolved sections to try to decode.
 If unspecified, all unsolved sections are tried.
 * `-match_score`: the minimum score that is considered a match (i.e. successfully decoded).
 Scores range from 0 to 1.